mikeobrien/FubuMVC.Swank/README.md

 Describe
 ------------

 Out of the box Swank will try to describe your API the best it can.
 The following sections explain how to describe your API with the default conventions.
-If you don't want to use these conventions see the [Customize][customize] section below which explains how to define your own conventions.
+If you don't want to use these conventions see the [Customize](#customize) section below which explains how to define your own conventions.